 Day 7: Reach Howrah (HWH).

 In Kolkata, the craze of Durga puja started already and hence, we expected high traffic on roads and serious demands for cabs.
-So, we started early booking a Ola cab towards Howrah station.
-We had to wait at Howrah for about half an hour, until the train comes from the car-shade after a fresh shower.
+So, we started early booking an Ola cab towards Howrah station.
+We had to wait at Howrah for about half an hour until the train comes from the car-shade after a fresh shower.

-The train started in scheduled time 4.10 pm.
+The train started in scheduled time at 4.10 pm.
 Over teas and snacks, we discussed the trip-plans.
-By late night, we finished our dinner with Dalpuris brought from home and went to our berths for a sleep.
+By late night, we finished our dinner with Dalpuris brought from home and went to our berths to sleep.

 We reached Visakhapatnam (Vizag) by 6.00 am and came outside.
 The Kirandul Passenger was waiting at platform 6 by then but, I booked a car for the entire trip.
 We opted for car as it would take much less time to reach Araku as Kirandul Passenger is a toy-train running on narrow gauge line crossing mountains and tunnels.
 Although, people prefer the Vizag-Araku journey via train as it passes through around 40 tunnels and the view is breathtaking.
 With the introduction of special coaches with bigger windows, one can guarantee comfort as well as better views like this:

 We started our journey by 6.30 am through the urban roads with a hazy view of distant mountains of Eastern Ghats.
 The essence of puja was quite prominent even here be it from the surrounding kans or the clear sky.